blinkhealth/go-config-yourself/README.md

 ## Config files

 Config files are [YAML](https://yaml.org/) files with nested objects representing a configuration tree.
-Storing encrypted values requires the presence of a `crypto` property with configuration for that provider, but the rest is up to you. `gcy` keeps keys ordered alphabetically doing a best-effort to keep comments in place.
+Storing encrypted values requires the presence of a `crypto` property with configuration for that provider, but the rest is up to you. `gcy` keeps keys ordered alphabetically, doing its best-effort to keep comments in place.
 Here's a typical example of such a file, using the `kms` provider:

 ```yaml
 crypto: